anfieldeire/price_monitor/README.md

     * pip install -r requirements.txt
 * Create the sqlite DB in the scrapy root directory
 * Create the amazon_products json file price_monitor directory
 * The email is sent through gmail.
+To send the email.
 Go into gmail settings and Check Allow Less Secure Apps - 'On'